teodragovic/teodragovic.github.io/posts/2023-01-07-setup-free-business-mail-address.md

 ## Step 3: Copy DNS records

 Clicking on a site in Cloudflare dashboard should open a view with some charts.
 Somewhere on it should be a link to DNS settings or you can click on DNS section in the main menu.
-There you should see listed Cloudflare nameservers.
+On next page, you should see listed Cloudflare nameservers.
 They usually have names like `something.ns.cloudflare.com`.

 Names of those servers should be copied back into domain registrar from Step 1.
-Adding DNS records is pretty much the only thing that can be done there so shouldn’t be hard to find.
+Adding DNS records is pretty much the only thing that can be done so input fields shouldn’t be hard to find.

 ## Step 4: Copy MX records

 Go to Email > Email Routing > Settings.
 You will find DNS records for email routing here.
-These are record types MX and TXT.
+Those are entried with MX and TXT record types.
 Those records should be copied into DNS > Records > DNS management inside Cloudflare.
 Use Add record button, set the correct type, put the domain name as name and copy the value from Email settings.

 [![](/img/cloudflare-2.png)](/img/cloudflare-2.png)